buanzo/tresto/README.md

 ```

-Wait - Feling adventurous you say?
+Wait - Feeling adventurous you say?
 Try this:

 ```python
 from tresto import TrestoTestCase